Enoch Powell: Entry into politics

-Though he voted for the Labour Party in their 1945 landslide victory, because he wanted to punish the Conservative Party for the Munich agreement, after the war he joined the Conservative Party and worked for the Conservative Research Department under Rab Butler, where his colleagues included Iain Macleod and Reginald Maudling.
+Powell voted for the Labour Party in their 1945 landslide victory because he wanted to punish the Conservative Party for the Munich Agreement.
+After the war he joined the Conservatives and worked for the Conservative Research Department (CRD) under Rab Butler, where his colleagues included Iain Macleod and Reginald Maudling.

-Powell's ambition to be Viceroy of India crumbled in February 1947, when Prime Minister Clement Attlee announced that Indian independence was imminent.
+Powell's ambition to be Viceroy of India crumbled in February 1947 when the prime minister, Clement Attlee, announced that Indian independence was imminent.
 Powell was so shocked by the change of policy that he spent the whole night after it was announced walking the streets of London.
-He came to terms with it by becoming fiercely anti-imperialist, believing that once India had gone the whole empire should follow it.
-This logical absolutism explained his later indifference to the Suez crisis, his contempt for the Commonwealth and his urging that the UK should end any remaining pretence that it was a world power.
+He came to terms with it by becoming fiercely anti-imperialist, believing that once India had gone, the whole empire should follow it.
+This logical absolutism explained his later indifference to the Suez Crisis, his contempt for the Commonwealth and his urging that Britain should end any remaining pretence that it was a world power.